 Students are expected to arrive on time; no extra time will be given for students who arrive late.
-Any material covered during the lecture period or assigned in the reading may be included in the lecture exams.
-This can include textbook illustrations, films, Powerpoint slides, and actual lectures.
+Any material covered during the lecture or assigned in the reading may be included in the lecture exams.
+This can include textbook illustrations, videos, Powerpoint slides, and actual lectures.
 Take notes!

-Make-up exams will only be available in cases of medical and/or family emergencies when documented by an accompanying letter from the Dean of Students, or for official academic activities (in which case the instructor should be contacted a minimum of two weeks in advance).
+Make-up exams will only be available in cases of medical and/or family emergencies when documented by an accompanying letter from the Dean of Students (https://care.dso.ufl.edu/instructor-notifications/), or for official academic activities (in which case student must contact the instructor a minimum of two weeks in advance).
 The student must notify the instructor either ahead of time or within 24 hours of the missed exam, and the student is responsible for scheduling a timely make-up exam with the instructor.
-Make-up exams due to pre-arranged official academic activities may be scheduled prior to the in-class exam.
+Make-up exams due to pre-arranged official activities may be scheduled prior to the in-class exam.

 After the exam, I will post exam keys that highlight the salient points for which credit is awarded.
 Please contact me immediately if 1) your score is incorrectly summed, or 2) your posted score on Canvas does not agree with the score written on your exam.
 I will consider other re-grade requests on a case-by-case basis, however, I will not argue about point assignments.
-To request a re-grade, write a brief paragraph explaining why you believe your answer to a question was incorrectly scored, making specific reference to the posted key, and submit it after class or in office hours.
-Re-grade requests must be submitted within one week of the exam scores being posted.
+To request a re-grade, write a brief paragraph explaining why you believe your answer to a question was incorrectly scored, making specific reference to the posted key, and submit it along with your original exam paper after class or in office hours.
+Re-grade requests must be submitted within one week of the scores being posted.